Max Kade Center for German-American Studies

 Please see the Max Kade Center website for information on research projects affiliated with the Center.

-Germanic Languages and Literatures faculty support KU's faculty-driven Open-Access Policy by depositing versions of their published research articles, where they have been able to retain sufficient rights to do so, in the KU ScholarWorks digital repository.
+Germanic Studies faculty support KU's faculty-driven Open-Access Policy by depositing versions of their published research articles, where they have been able to retain sufficient rights to do so, in the KU ScholarWorks digital repository.
 The international open access movement aims to make peer-reviewed research available freely to the scholarly community and the public.
 The Germanic collection includes both faculty publications as well as a growing retrospective collection of its theses and dissertations, the oldest dating to 1887, a senior thesis by Cora Kimball on The Niebelungenlied.

 This project set out to collect, annotate, and analyze a longitudinal corpus of university students’ writing in German as a Foreign Language at low proficiency levels.
 It contributes to Second Language Acquisition research by facilitating analyses of longitudinal language development both in groups and individuals.
 This project was supported by a Seed Grant from the KU Institute for Digital Research in the Humanities.

 Housed at the Max Kade Center and directed by Professor William Keel, this project fosters research on the German dialects of Kansas in the LAKGD, including maps, contemporary recordings, and historical materials.